roitberg-group/lammps-ani/README.md

 ```

 ## Build within Container
-Detailed instructions for building LAMMPS-ANI within a Docker or Singularity container will be provided here.
+[TODO] Detailed instructions for building LAMMPS-ANI within a Docker or Singularity container will be provided here.

 ## Run Examples